momentum-mod/game/README.md

 This is my modification of Momentum Mod 0.8.7 to include more accurate Quake 3 / CPM movement.
 It uses a completely rewritten player movement code based on the original Quake 3 GPL source.
 More information can be found at the forum post here: [Lumia's Defrag Mod General Thread](https://forum.momentum-mod.org/d/71-lumias-defrag-mod-general-thread)

+This mod also includes some extra neat things, including a recreation of the Beggar's Bazooka and demoman shield charging ("trimping.")
+See the end of the included README for more information.

 ## Installation

 First, download the latest public release of Momentum Mod 0.8.7 here: [0.8.7 Public Evaluation Build](https://github.com/momentum-mod/game/releases/tag/0.8.7-public-eval)